jwashek/exagora.me/_posts/xx22-11-07-do-we-need-to-turn-from-sins.md

 ### Logical Errors
 **Keeping the Law**<br>
 If sin is transgression of the Law, wouldn't turning from sin mean that you're keeping the Law?
 Absolutely, it would!
+Salvation is either through faith, or our own self-righteous works.
+It's our work or His work.
 The Bible is so clear about this matter that it's hard to even suggest that we need to turn from sin in order to be saved.
 Here's just a few verses to help us understand that it's faith alone--maybe I should say, "faith **first**, and not as an afterthought", unlike Ray Comfort's teaching.

 * [Titus 3:5](https://www.biblegateway.com/passage/?search=titus+3%3A5&version=KJV)
 * [Romans 3:20](https://www.biblegateway.com/passage/?search=Romans%203%3A20&version=KJV)